 Relevance & inclusion Please explain Customers Relevant, sometimes included Australian fertiliser customers are included due to risks associated with variable rainfall in Australia.
-In regard to water supply risks, IPL operates primarily in countries identified by the WBCSD Tool (used for the 2013 to 2017 IPL financial years) as having between 98.76 and 100 percent of the population served with improved water and between 99.59 and 100 percent of the population served with improved sanitation.
-Employees Not relevant, explanation provided IPL operates primarily in countries identified by the WBCSD Tool (used for the 2013 to 2017 IPL financial years) as having between 98.76 and 100 percent of the population served with improved water and between 99.59 and 100 percent of the population served with improved sanitation.
+In regard to water supply risks, IPL operates primarily in countries identified by the WBCSD Tool (used for the 2013 to 2017 IPL financial years) as having between 98.76 and 100 percent of the population served with improved water and between 99.59 and 100 percent of the population.
+Employees Not relevant, explanation provided IPL operates primarily in countries identified by the WBCSD Tool (used for the 2013 to 2017 IPL financial years) as having between 98.76 and 100 percent of the population served with improved water and between 99.59 and 100 percent of the population served sanitation.
 Investors Not relevant, explanation provided IPL operates primarily in countries identified by the WBCSD Tool (used for the 2013 to 2017 IPL financial years) as having between 98.76 and 100 percent of the population served with improved water and between 99.59 and 100 percent of the population served with improved sanitation.
-Local communities Relevant, sometimes included At sites where water resource management involves multiple stakeholders, IPL engages with local auth and water bodies in order to consider all stakeholder views.
-For example, IPL engages with the State Engineers Office In Wyoming to ensure all local stakeholders are included in water availability and quali issues in Cheyenne, USA, where the local community depends upon a groundwater resource.
-NGOs Not relevant, explanation provided Other water users at a basin/catchment level Relevant, sometimes included ometimes and water bodies in order to consider all stakeholder views.
-For example, IPL engages with the State
+Local communities Relevant, sometimes included At sites where water resource management involves multiple stakeholders, IPL engages with local authorities and water bodies in order to consider all stakeholder views.
+For example, IPL engages with the State Engineers Office In Wyoming to ensure all local stakeholders are included in water availability and quality issues in Cheyenne, USA, where the local community depends upon a groundwater resource.
+NGOs Not relevant, explanation provided IPL operates primarily in countries identified by the WBCSD Tool (used for the 2013 to 2017 IPL financial years) as having between 98.76 and 100 percent of the population served with improved water and between 99.59 and 100 percent of the population served sanitation.
+Other water users at a basin/catchment level Relevant, sometimes included At sites where water resource management involves multiple stakeholders, IPL engages with local authorities and water bodies in order to consider all stakeholder views.
+For example, IPL engages with the State Engineers Office In Wyoming to ensure all local stakeholders are included in water availability and quality issues in Cheyenne, USA, where the local community depends upon a groundwater resource.